huanyannizu/Tumor-phylogenetic-data-simulation-and-phylogenetic-reconstruction-tools-evaluation/README.md

 python Data_Simulation.py repSaveData n_clone n_mutation cell_size_min cell_size_max sample_size read_coverage n_trees

 #### Parameters in the above command:
-repSaveData: the repository to save the simulated data
+repSaveData: the folder to save the simulated data
 n_clone: the number of clones in a simulated tree
 n_mutation: the number of mutations in a simulated tree
 cell_size_min: minimum cell population size in a simulated tree